smolquants/papr-review-2023-02/review/funding-rates.md

 - Using ETH as the quote token for a given PAPR vault setup causes similar issues to what RAI is currently experiencing
 - Meaning, from no arbitrage / interest rate parity arguments, should expect the funding rate on the associated PAPR vault to likely trend negative as the "risk-free" rate the vault needs to compete with (and compare to) is the ETH staking rate
-- Consider using wstETH or one of the other LSDs as the quote token to target PAPR rates against.
+- Consider using wstETH or one of the other non-rebase LSDs as the quote token to target PAPR rates against.
 This would make PAPR funding rates reflect the actual "premium" component (i.e. mark vs target price), since the "interest rate" component is built into the LSD token itself
 - Interestingly, a simple replication strategy shows passively holding the PAPR token for an NFT collection appears equivalent to playing the basis trade on a hypothetical perpetual market for that same NFT collection.